 I have not been able to trace Nellie’s heritage (although all census information suggests that her family line comes from Germany).
 One anomaly exists: the 1931 directory does not list Nellie with Robert, however it does list a “Robert M. Jr.” No other records have been located confirming the existence of a son.

 Robert Gardiner died on December 22, 1939, in Hartford, Connecticut, at the age of 81.
-The obituary references his one remaining brother in Canada (Charles is still alive in 1939, but Samuel has died), as well as three of his surviving sisters (Amy, Catherine and Martha) and one brother (William) still in England.
+The obituary references his one remaining brother in Canada (Charles is still alive in 1939, but Samuel has died), as well as three of his surviving sisters (Amy, Kate and Martha) and one brother (William) still in England.
 There is no mention of his daughter or her children, and no mention of a son.
 He’s buried at the Cedar Hill Cemetery in Section 3, Lot 34.

 Hartford Directories after Robert’s death list Nellie Gardiner as his widow.
 Nellie Werner died on November 21, 1942, in Hartford, Connecticut, at the age of 80.
 She is also buried in Cedar Hill Cemetery in the same plot as Robert.